Redsift/tracer/README.md

 - Ensure your system `strace` is up to date.
 - You typically cannot trace from inside a Docker container.
 - Ensure you use the -ttt flag to create parseable timestamps.
-- When attempting to create small distributions, /usr/lib/locale/locale-archive can be large.
+- When attempting to create small distributions from Red Hat based distros, /usr/lib/locale/locale-archive can be large.

 # Acknowledgements